 The future of GIS Technology

 GIS has evolved over the last few decades and has become an integral part of various industries.
 As it unweaves the complexities of spatial data and vernacular geographies, GIS is expected to continue its phenomenal growth in the coming years.
-But what exactly is GIS?

-Information is stored in discrete data layers and can be displayed or analyzed spatially or temporally.
+Information is stored in discrete data layers and can be displayed or analysed spatially or temporally.
 Data can be linked to other data layers and to locations.
 The result is that GIS offers the power to understand and visualize relationships, analyze changes over time, and predict trends within an area of interest.

 What is the Future of GIS?

-Governments and businesses worldwide will increasingly use GIS to map and analyze geographical data and provide user-friendly information for better management of their resources and services.
+Governments and businesses worldwide will increasingly use GIS to map and analyse geographical data and provide user-friendly information for better management of their resources and services.
 With the increasing demand for data visualizations and easy-to-use interfaces, GIS is no longer just a system that “hard-core” GIS users can relate to.
 It will be more user-friendly, so it's likely to grow popular among common users as well on the horizon.

 Smartphones have evolved to become deeply integrated into everyday life, but their capability to gather geographic data will increase the demand for GIS software in the coming years.
 GIS software vendors are already working to build a framework for mobile GIS to meet the growing demand.